elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/observer-pattern.md

     <br />
     <div></div>

-- Open/Closed Principle.
-You can introduce new subscriber classes without having to change the publisher’s code (and vice versa if there’s a publisher interface).
+- The Open/Closed Principle -- You can add new subscriber classes without modifying the publisher's code (and vice versa if a publisher interface exists).
-- You can establish relations between objects at runtime.
+- At runtime, you can create relationships between objects.

 <br />
   </div>